MdSakirulIslam/CrudWithSQLite/README.md

 # To-Do List Application - CRUD Project

-Dear Md.
-Shakirul Islam,

-Congratulations on being shortlisted for the position of "Software Development Intern (Laravel PHP)"!
-As part of the next step in the selection process, you are required to develop a simple to-do list application using Laravel.
+    Welcome to my project,This very simple project with laravel.
 Below are the instructions and guidelines for this task.

 ## Project Description

 This project is a simple to-do list application that allows users to create, read, update, and delete tasks.
 The application is built using Laravel and uses a SQLite database for simplicity.
+Here I use MVC() pattern.The Model-View-Controller (MVC) design pattern is a foundational architectural pattern in software development.
+By separating an application into three interconnected components—Model, View, and Controller—MVC aims to decouple the user interface from the underlying data and logic, enhancing the modularity and maintainability of the codebase.

 ## Features

-- Users can create tasks with a title and a description.
+- Users can create tasks with "Product Name","Product Code","Product Description","Product Image".
 - Users can mark tasks as completed or incomplete.
 - Users can edit and delete tasks.
-- Input fields are validated to ensure data integrity (e.g., title should not be empty, description is optional).
-- Tasks are displayed in a list with their titles and statuses (completed/incomplete).
+- Tasks are displayed in a list with their titles and statuses.
-- Basic styling is applied to distinguish between completed and incomplete tasks.
+- Basic styling is applied in this tasks.

 ## Requirements